richardmleggett/nextclip/README.md

-nextclip
+NextClip
 ========

-Nextera Long Mate Pair analysis and processing tool
+Nextera Long Mate Pair analysis and processing tool.
+See manual for details.